Cairn Terrier Temperament & Personality Guide

 Co-Existing with Other Animals

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-Cairn Terriers have particular requirements based on their small size, moderate shedding level, and genetic predispositions to luxating patella and cataracts.
+Three variables drive daily care for Cairn Terriers: their small size, their moderate shedding level, and their breed-associated risk of luxating patella and cataracts.

 Energy Management